-The District obtains the remainder of the water from local whole-saler Municipal Water District of Orange County (MWDOC).
+The District obtains the remainder of the water from local wholesaler Municipal Water District of Orange County (MWDOC).
 MWDOC obtains water from regional supplier Metropolitan Water District of Southern California (MWD).
-MWD imports water from Northern California via the California Aqueduct, and from the

-Colorado River via the Colorado River Aqueduct.
+MWD imports water from Northern California via the California Aqueduct, and from the Colorado River via the Colorado River Aqueduct.
 This water is treated at MWD's Robert B. Diemer water treatment plant located just north of western Yorba Linda to meet drinking water standards.

-MWD disinfects the water with chloramines, a combination of chlorine and ammonia.
+MWD treats the water to meet drinking water standards and disinfects the water with chloramines, a combination of chlorine and ammonia.